OlivierBldn/customnotes/README.md

 - `chrono`: A date and time library.
 - `tantivy`: A full-text search engine library.
 - `dirs`: A library for finding various standard directories.
+- `notify-rust`: A library for displaying desktop notifications.

 ## Features Section